Chart Color Schemes

 Health performance in Young is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges for Young residents, with common health conditions prevalent across both younger and older age groups.
-Approximately 48% (~5,292 people) have private health cover, lower than Rest of NSW's 53.6%, and below the national average of 55.3%.
-The most prevalent medical conditions are arthritis (11.0%) and asthma (9.4%), with 62.5% reporting no medical ailments, compared to 63.6% in Rest of NSW.
+Health data indicates significant health challenges in Young, with common conditions prevalent across both younger and older age groups.
+Private health cover stands at approximately 48%, or around 5,292 people, which is lower than Rest of NSW's 53.6% and the national average of 55.3%.
+The most frequent medical conditions are arthritis (11.0%) and asthma (9.4%), with 62.5% reporting no medical ailments, compared to 63.6% in Rest of NSW.

-Young has a higher proportion of seniors aged 65 and over at 22.7% (2,504 people), compared to Rest of NSW's 21.4%.
-Health outcomes among seniors present challenges broadly inline with the general population's health profile.
+Young has a higher proportion of seniors aged 65 and over at 22.7%, or 2,504 people, compared to Rest of NSW's 21.4%.
+Health outcomes among seniors face challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health